Entered Nepal, 24th September 2000.

 Kathmandu is very touristy.
 Full of package tourists, and also genuine trekkers.
 We had a good time there, but I’m not sure I would go back except on my way through to somewhere else.
 Nepal is noted for its’ great trekking.
 The most famous of course being Mt Everest. many people trek to the Everest base camp, but that takes about 14 days.
 There are literally hundreds of trails that can be taken.
 We did a 4 days trek, just around the Kathmandu hinterlands while our bikes were (supposedly) on their way to Bangkok.

-0132.
 The biggest Buddhist temple in Kathmandu, with the unique ‘Nepali eyes’ painted just above the dome.
+This was destroyed by an earthquake in 2015.

-0138. before festivals, Nepali’s all gamble.
+Before festivals, Nepali’s gamble.
 This was some sort of dice game.

 Sunrise from the top of the hotel.
 What looks like clouds in the distance are actually the Himalayas.

-0175.
 Just near Kathmandu is Bhuratpur, a world heritage site that is an absolute must see if you come to Nepal.
+(Edit 2022) The earthquake of 2015 destroyed many of the historic buildings, include all 3 in these photos.